 by Trienah Meyers

 I don’t remember why, but I decided to try writing blog posts.
 Scattered I was.
 I had three streams of ideas but the first one, I think, was about my now-deceased dad and his penchant for wandering our home without his pants.
 This gave rise to a stream of being the “sandwich” between parent and child, all needing care.
-And I started writing posts about Torah portions because I had been writing them for presentation in Temple at a time when we didn’t have a full-time Rabbi.
+And I started writing blog posts about Torah portions because I had been writing them for presentation in temple at a time when we didn’t have a full-time rabbi.
 And of course, there was food.
 So clearly, scattered I was.

 And then there was the election of Barack Obama to his first term as president.
 There was a veritable storm of commentary by the “losers” that their votes didn’t count.
 As a constitutional democracy geek, that was just not ok.
 So I wrote an op-ed piece which became a blog post.
 It inspired me to write randomly about all manner of things that had meaning to me.

-The bottom line is that I went from a good writer with no focus and no following to a blogger with a good website and pretty good social media skills, all thanks to Amelia Indie Authors.
+The bottom line is that I went from a being good writer with no focus and no following to a blogger with a good website and pretty good social media skills, all thanks to Amelia Indie Authors.